wp-plugins/flaming-password-reset/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin was created to help with user management, giving admin a quick and easy way to reset user's passwords.
+This plugin was created to help with user management, giving admins a quick and easy way to reset user's passwords.

 == Description ==

-    This is a really simple plugin that has saved me allot of time and effort for a task I tend to have to repeat offen.
-I know I could forward my users onto the forgotten password page but we believe in great customer service so, we built a plugin to make this an easy process!
+    This is a really simple plugin that has saved us a lot of time and effort for a task I tend to have to repeat often.
+I know I could forward my users onto the forgotten password page but we believe in great customer service, so we built a plugin to make this an easy process!

 == Installation ==